As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Victor Xlebnikov

-- Includes: Introduction to Khlebnikov, Internet edition of Khlebnikov, Tvoreniia, Moscow, 1986, Poems by and articles on Khlebnikov (in Russian, and Selected Works (in Russian)
+- Internet edition of Khlebnikov, Tvoreniia, Moscow, 1986, Poems by and articles on Khlebnikov (in Russian, and Selected Works (in Russian)

 - Poetryhunter.com